wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/configure-retention-labels.md

 ### Label classification

 This configuration option is unique to the records management solution.
 If selected, the label will be used to classify the content as a record.
 Users will not be able to edit or delete the content or change or remove the label.
 However, they will still be able to edit the content's metadata.
-Classifying content as a record makes it immutable  .
+Classifying content as a record makes it immutable.

 ## Step 4: Review your settings